 Latest Posts

 New World Order, Old World News

 Crime rates plunge.
-R&D and manufacturing surge as humanity builds its new cities and a fleet of spacecraft designed to travel in deep space, answering our most existential questions.
+R&D and manufacturing surge as humanity builds new cities and a fleet of spacecraft designed to travel in deep space, answering our existential questions.
 The One World Government of sci-fi literature is a powerful tool for good and the next stage of our social evolution.
 It’s a mechanism that emerges when we overcome tribalism and nationalism to start thinking of ourselves as humans first and foremost.
 So why is the New World Order of conspiracy theories so downright evil?

 Related Articles :

-Before writing the book, Taxil underwent a public conversion to Catholicism and swore to repair the damage to the faith he did with the tabloids about popes and their indulgences he had written prior.
+Before writing the book, Taxil underwent a public conversion to Catholicism and swore to repair the damage to the faith he did with the tabloids about popes and the indulgences he had written prior.
 His books were seen as genuine investigative work.
 With the existing disdain for everything Masonic, people wanted to believe.
 Knowingly or not, Taxil’s Devil in the Nineteenth Century played on two lines of Revelations 13, from which the concept of the anti-Christ arose.

 13:8 – And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb slain from the foundation of the world.

 But his hoax didn’t die.
 In fundamentalist religious circles, it remains seen as proof that nefarious groups want to unite the world and summon Satan to rule over all of humanity.
-As new clubs and societies were created for wealthy and influential people to meet, talk in private and share ideas, they were lumped with the Freemasons.
+As new clubs and societies were created for wealthy and influential people to meet, talk privately, and share ideas, they were lumped with the Freemasons.
 Their agenda was immediately assumed to be sinister.
 This is a part of why many arch-conservatives fear a New World Order.
 Conspiracy theorists of recent times have taken this fear and spun it to include governments they didn’t trust, corporations they didn’t like, and alien rumors by which they were fascinated.

+Latest Posts